C. Randolph Benson Award

 The Outstanding Student in the Health Care Delivery Concentration

-A prize awarded annually to a senior whose work has most outstanding in the health care delivery concentration.
+A prize awarded annually to a senior whose work has been most outstanding in the health care delivery concentration.
 The minimum grade point average is 3.2.

 The Outstanding Student in Information Analysis Concentration